 A typical soil mix for sunny rock gardens is between 1/3 to 1/2 native soil and the rest a mix of sand and gravel, Tychonievich says.
 "If your native soil is naturally sandy, you could use more native soil. if it is a heavy clay, you'd want to use less."
 Another option, he points out, is to simply put a layer of pure sand and gravel — 3 or 4 inches at least — over your native soil.
 That would allow the rock garden plants to send their roots down to the wetter native soil below, but would prevent their crowns from sitting in wet conditions.
 Shade rock gardens don't need to be as well drained.
 For them, Tychonievich advises using native soil amended with compost or leaf mold unless the soil is a very wet clay.

-If you're not familiar with rock garden plants, here are Tychonievich's top five choices for sun and shade rock gardens and his descriptions of each plant.
+If you're not familiar with rock garden plants, here are Tychonievich's top five choices for sun and shade rock gardens and his descriptions of each plant with some landscaping ideas for your garden design.

 1. Sunny rock gardens